 Regionally, Tier-1 markets including Silicon Valley (Santa Clara, San Jose, San Francisco) and the New York / New Jersey metro area have more expensive land values.
 In contrast, Dallas-Fort Worth and Atlanta tend to have larger wholesale data centers built in their outer suburbs, which makes land values and build costs more economical.

-In Europe, Digital Realty’s development pipeline implies an average cost to build of ~$14m per megawatt and ~$1,200 per sqft.
+In Europe, Digital Realty’s development pipeline implies an average cost to build of ~$14 million per megawatt and ~$1,200 per sqft.
 Within Europe, markets such as Frankfurt, Germany; London, UK; Paris, France; and Zurich, Switzerland; tend to have more expensive cost to build metrics than Madrid, Spain; Dublin, Ireland; and Amsterdam, Netherlands.

-In Asia-Pacific, Digital Realty’s development pipeline implies an average cost to build of ~$12m per megawatt and ~$1,000 per sqft.
+In Asia-Pacific, Digital Realty’s development pipeline implies an average cost to build of ~$12 million per megawatt and ~$1,000 per sqft.
 Particularly, key Asia-Pacific data center markets that are more expensive, include Tokyo, Japan; Osaka, Japan; Seoul, South Korea; Singapore; Hong Kong; Sydney, Australia; Mumbai, India; Beijing, China; and Shanghai, China.

 However, proximate alternatives to markets like Singapore, in the form of Johor, Malaysia; and Batam, Indonesia; provide lower-cost nearshore alternatives.
 At the same time, the main wholesale data center hubs within these countries – Kuala Lumpur (Cyberjaya), Malaysia and Jakarta (Bekasi), Indonesia – are also less expensive.